MrNullus/MrNullus/README.md

 <img align="right" src="./img-avatar2.png" width="180px" height="180px" />

-My name is Gustavo, I'm Brazilian and I'm a programming enthusiast.
-I am an obstinate person who is always looking for more and more challenges, seeking excellence and adding more value to what I do.
-Focused on being a Full Stack developer 🐱‍💻 having knowledge of front-end and back-end technologies) and looking to venture further into developing mobile.
+My name is Gustavo, I'm Brazilian, and I'm a programming enthusiast.
+I am a determined individual who is always seeking new challenges and striving for excellence in everything I do.
+I have a strong focus on becoming a Full Stack developer 🐱‍💻, with knowledge of both front-end and back-end technologies, and I am also eager to explore mobile development further.

+I believe in continuous learning and keeping up with the latest trends and technologies in the programming world.
+By expanding my skills and knowledge, I aim to deliver high-quality solutions and add value to every project I work on.

+I am passionate about creating user-friendly and visually appealing applications that provide a seamless and enjoyable experience for users.
+I enjoy working in collaborative environments, where I can contribute my ideas and learn from others.

+In addition to programming, I have a keen interest in problem-solving, critical thinking, and attention to detail.
+These skills allow me to analyze complex situations and come up with effective solutions.

+I am excited about the opportunity to work on innovative projects and contribute to the ever-evolving world of technology.
+Let's connect and create something amazing together!

+Feel free to reach out to me for any collaboration or programming-related discussions. 🚀

 </center>

 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=31vwsxhen3b66vjuda6ytv7k3gsa&cover_image=true&theme=novatorem&show_offline=false&background_color=f20707&bar_color=d317ba&bar_color_cover=false)](https://github.com/kittinan/spotify-github-profile)